hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 Again, that's something that WordPress offers and Jekyll does not.
 You can use [Feedburner](http://feedburner.com).
 Fortunately I've always kept my RSS feed on there so that even if I move blog, I don't lose my subscribers.

+1. Use any of a number of RSS generators.
+I use [this one](https://github.com/snaptortoise/jekyll-rss-feeds)

+2. Point Feedburner to the generated file (previous one is http://domain.com/feed.xml)

 #### Setting up a custom domain